Saturday 9 March 2019

 C. Hoffbauer 1 2 3 4 5 6 7 8 S

-Left, more upper class, elite society EMI 13 x 8 show tweeters heavily doped and in small bookshelf boxes, not to drain low power tube or germanium SS amplifiers, effectively limiting low frequencies reproduced by to above 70Hz.
+<<More upper class, elite society EMI 13 x 8 show tweeters heavily doped and in small bookshelf boxes, not to drain low power tube or germanium SS amplifiers, effectively limiting low frequencies reproduced by to above 70Hz.
 Many EMI 13 x 8 are capable of low notes at 20Hz but it isn't needed for Jazz of the 1950s Swing Band style and these use Leak TL12 or TL10 amplifiers, besides the very pricey Stereo 20.

-Right, 20 watt version of the above.
-Some will wonder where on Earth they come from.
-These elite speakers belong to a closed upper class society and are sent to high priced auctions from all over the world but are certainly not to be found on the most obvious online auction sites.
-David Lindesay-Bethune, 15th Earl of Lindsay, Baron Gretton of Stapleford's estate railway.
+20 watt version>> of the 92390GK are elite speakers from a closed upper class society sent to high priced auctions from all over the world but are certainly not to be found on the most obvious online auction sites.
+They're prized by the wealthy global vintage tube amplifier owning set and to this day owners claim they beat most other speakers and were true high end, professional studio monitors.

-Left, 20 watt 319, the lower sensitivity 20 watt 350 is either extinct today or in elite places, as rare as Helme Audio Bextrene cone 13 x 8 kits and most expensive on the mid-70s custom builder's market.
+<<20 watt 319, not the lower sensitivity 20 watt 350, either extinct today or in elite places, rare as Helme Audio Bextrene cone 13 x 8 kits most expensive on the mid-70s custom builder's market.

-Right, amplifier for 20w EMI 350, pairs of American Bogen MO-100A restored and found working in Australia, here on Zebra wood veneered plinths.
+Amplifier>> for 20w EMI 350, pairs of American Bogen MO-100A restored and found working in Australia, here on Zebra wood veneered plinths.
 The size of the Output Iron goes some way to explain why 20 watt 350 weren't the most popular of EMI 13 x 8 speakers.
 4 x Sylvania 8417 tubes are fitted capable of 100 watts.
 Below, two stud diodes mean Full Wave rectification via center-tapped power iron, the EMI 350 suited to Solid State rectifiers of the stud type, these later EMI Merciless Speakers weren't often heard of.

 The community using Bogen MO-100A with 20 watt EMI 350 were the professional studio recording fraternity, EMI speakers elite, their use by hobbyists somewhat novel, getting good sound with EMI 319 more likely, the 350 has a heavier cone, a third overall weaker in magnetic flux density of the gap, designed to have deeper extended bass sounds, more powerful, demanding too much from domestic amplifiers, it's using professional equipment but on appearances, EMI 350 were attractive to buyers who just didn't realize they couldn't hope to use them to any successful degree, and weren't liked compared to 15 watt EMI 319.